 by Julie Robinson Married men don’t typically try and lure me into their bedrooms.
 If on a rare occasion a married guy does try to seduce me—I do a pretty good job of deflecting the situation until it fizzles out.
 Of course, I have been tricked into having sex with a married guy (sick bastard, I know), but if I’m going into the situation with my eyes wide open I have a firm policy—the answer is NO.

 Have you fallen for a man who is already taken, but can't tell your heart to let go?
 Are you afraid of becoming the other woman?
-5 Rules For Being The Other Woman In this video, YourTango expert and relationship coach, Virginia Feingold Clark discusses the cons of dating a married man.
+Sometimes love isn't so black & white.
+What do you do when your love stage is really "complicated"?
+In this video, YourTango expert and relationship coach, Virginia Feingold Clark discusses the cons of dating a married man.
 Is it fair to have his love while another woman wears the ring?
-Ask yourself: If he is the type of man who cheats, is he the right man for you?

 Why do some women flirt with everyone—even men they don't like?
 Our writer explains: "It all started when I was an awkward, mercilessly ugly 12-year-old.
 And then I discovered what would drastically alter the direction of my life: a stack of Playboys in my step-grandfather's closet.
 I could master the art of the smoldering stare.
 I could pout my lips and trail my finger across my chest.
 I could do this!
 That day, a flirt was born."